-If you’ve ever watched a gender-confused gorilla on snow blades glide over—or crash into—an icy pool to the delight of a jubilant crowd, and, thought, “boy, I wish I could be like them,” it’s time you took the plunge (pun intended).
-For tips on how to receive the most amount of cheers, laughs and high fives, check out our guide to pond skimming—skiing’s silliest spring pastime.
+If you’ve ever watched a gender-confused gorilla on snow blades glide over—or crash into—an icy pool to the delight of a jubilant crowd, and, thought, “boy, I wish I could be like them,” it’s high time you took the plunge (pun intended).
+For tips on how to receive the most amount of cheers, laughs and high fives, check out our definitive guide to pond skimming—skiing’s silliest spring pastime.

 Some important questions to ask yourself for ultimate pond-skimming success: